tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 ## A tale of two projects

 At the beginning of this year, I started a writing project called [Innerhelm](https://innerhelm.com).
-Innerhelm explores _agency thinking_, which is the habit of thinking as an agent, capable of making choices and influencing the world, rather than as an object that is merely acted upon.
+Innerhelm explores _agency thinking_, which is the habit of thinking as an agent, capable of making choices and influencing the world, rather than thinking as an object that is merely acted upon.

 Logwise emerged from the same place that Innerhelm did.
 My college studies consisted of a blending of psychology and computer science, with the intent to create software that helped people live intentionally.
 In fact, this time last year, Logwise and Innerhelm were still the same project in my head: a _self-authorship app_ that would facilitate reflection and intentionality through templated journaling.
 As I explained in [the first Innerhelm post](https://innerhelm.com/posts/where-innerhelm-began/), I eventually decided to make Innerhelm solely a writing project: